ZaynPain - The real mental health issue

 Priory experts look to explain the reaction, and how fans can manage their emotions.

 A genuine reaction

-Dr Niall Campbell, consultant psychiatrist at the Priory Hospital Roehampton, said: “The enormous reaction to Zayn Malik's departure highlights two things.
+Dr Niall Campbell, Consultant Psychiatrist at Priory Hospital Roehampton, said: “the enormous reaction to Zayn Malik's departure highlights two things.
 Firstly, the enormous pressures of fame on people's lives - the relentless work pressure, constant focus on their private life and being constantly ‘in demand’ can lead to exhaustion, anxiety, and depression, and sometimes substance abuse.

-Dr Campbell continues “We are all too well aware at the Priory of the disturbing national trend for adolescents to show their distress and anxiety by deliberately self-harming, usually by cutting themselves superficially rather than having suicidal intent.
+Dr Campbell continues: “we are all too well aware at Priory of the disturbing national trend for adolescents to show their distress and anxiety by deliberately self-harming, usually by cutting themselves superficially rather than having suicidal intent.
 For some of those who are fans, one of the ways of dealing with their upset at the departure of Zayn Malik may be to cut themselves.

 “We’d strongly urge young people to seek out professional help to discuss their issues, which are very real for them.
 Help is definitely available.”

-Dr Faeza Khan, consultant adolescent psychiatrist at the Priory Hospital Cheadle Royal in Cheshire, added: “The departure from One Direction of Zayn Malik is clearly a loss for young people.
+Dr Faeza Khan, Consultant Adolescent Psychiatrist at Priory Hospital Cheadle Royal in Cheshire, added: “the departure from One Direction of Zayn Malik is clearly a loss for young people.
 They see the boyband as role models.
 What is really important is being able to help young people manage loss and build up emotional resilience.

 “It’s crucial that parents and carers talk to their children and don’t tell them off or belittle as this creates an immediate barrier.”